twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 7b.md

 - all informations is represented as 0s and ones
 - the beginning of a unicode file tells the computer what type of file it is
 - your files could be anywhere on the computer

+security
+- cant use seperation of concerns like in normal engineeiring